Financial-Times/document-store-api/README.md

 # Document Store API

-Document Store API is a Dropwizard application which allows **writes to** and **reads from** MongoDB.
+Document Store API is a Dropwizard application which allows **writes to** and **reads from** DocumentDB.

 The `/content/{uuid}` endpoint is for reading from mongo without any other restriction, no formatting, no hard-coded layout or classes.
-It's a pure document representation of what is stored in mongoDB.
+It's a pure document representation of what is stored in DocumentDB.

 The `/complementarycontent/{uuid}` endpoint is used for reading promotional fields of stored content.